|

 FDIC

-FDIC covers up to $250,000 per investor per account.
-And, since Fidelity is partnered with 20 different banks for its cash sweep program, the amount of coverage is quite substantial.
-Each investor can access up to $5 million in FDIC coverage.
+FDIC protection covers up to $250,000 per depositor per bank.
+Because Fidelity partners with 20 different banks for its sweep program, the total available FDIC coverage can be quite high.
+In practice, investors may be eligible for up to $5 million in FDIC insurance.

-Many accounts at Fidelity utilize the cash sweep program, including Fidelity Cash Management, Fidelity’s lineup of retirement accounts, and the Fidelity Health Savings Account.
+Many Fidelity accounts use the cash sweep program, including Fidelity Cash Management, various retirement accounts, and the Fidelity Health Savings Account.

 Separation of Assets

-However, it's important to note that mutual funds purchased on a broker’s platform are considered securities and do not have the same level of ‘separation’ as privately held funds.
-To buy the correct type of mutual fund, speaking with a Fidelity representative is recommended.
+That said, mutual funds purchased through a brokerage platform are treated as securities and do not benefit from the same level of separation as privately issued funds.
+To make sure you’re buying the appropriate type of mutual fund, it’s a good idea to speak directly with a Fidelity representative.

 I work in investment analytics and have been investing in the market since I was in high school.
 I enjoy anything that involves lots of strategy (i.e. a good game of chess), which is why I was naturally drawn to investing and researching companies.
 Outside of investing, I’m a big fan of the outdoors.
 In summer, you’re most likely to find me kayaking, camping, and hiking in the mountains.